adamdeprince/cloudyfiles/README.md

     a = dict()

-In cloudydict you need to provide one more piece of information.
+In cloudyfiles you need to provide one more piece of information.
 The name of your bucket in which you store your key/value pairs.

-    from cloudydict.s3 import factory
+    from cloudyfiles.s3 import factory
     my_dict_class = factory(<my bucket name>)

 `my_dict_class` is analogous to the `dict` function in python.
 It